mlcheng/js-template/README.md

 </div>
 ```

-Where `handleView` is a function name that must be in the `window` object (i.e. it must be global scope, sorry).
+Where `handleView` is a function name that must be accessible in the `window` scope (i.e. it must be global scope, sorry).

 ```javascript
 function handleView() {